nnj24xbfp8-wq/family-chuckeesley-site/src/content/people/yaozhen-shang.md

 She is the one grandparent on Lijie's side who lived to see her granddaughter into adulthood.
 She died in January 2013, two years before Lijie married Chuck in 2015; **Chuck never met her**.

-The earliest photograph of her in this archive is the c.
-1986–87 family-table portrait of [her with Lijie as a small child, alongside Lijie's paternal grandmother Yunzhe Sun](/archive/lijie-with-two-grandmothers-c1986/) &mdash; the kind of three-generation New Year photograph that Chinese families take and keep.
+The earliest photographs of her in this archive are from [Lijie's infancy in Qingdao, c.
+1984](/archive/lijie-grandparents-early-childhood-qingdao-c1980s/) &mdash; Yaozhen with her infant granddaughter &mdash; followed by the c.
+1986–87 family-table portrait of [her with Lijie as a small child, alongside Lijie's paternal grandmother Yunzhe Sun](/archive/lijie-with-two-grandmothers-c1986/), the kind of three-generation New Year photograph that Chinese families take and keep.

 ## My Mother &mdash; her daughter's note (July 2026)